Steve Simmons (soccer): Northern Illinois

-From 2003 to 2009, he coach the Northern Illinois University men's soccer program.
+From 2003 to 2009, he coached the Northern Illinois University men's soccer program.
 He posted a 59-47-13 mark in six seasons, including 56 from 2004 to 2008.
 That five-year span set a new school record for victories during that timespan.
 The Huskies reached double digit wins in four out of his six seasons.

 In 2004 and 2006, he won the MAC Coach of the Year award.
 He coached the 2006 team to a school record 15 wins, and a perfect 9–0 record in home games.
 In 2007, he led the Huskies to arguably the biggest upset in school history with a 2–1 double overtime win against ninth ranked Northwestern.

 In 2008, Northern Illinois went 11-6-4, for a second-place finish in the Mid-American Conference.
 The Huskies also advanced to the MAC Tournament's championship game, before falling to top ranked Akron.